Neuroepithelial cell: Brain development

-During the third week of embryonic growth the brain begins to develop in the early fetus in a process called morphogenesis.
+During the third week of embryonic growth, the brain begins to develop in the early fetus in a process called morphogenesis.
 Neuroepithelial cells of the ectoderm begin multiplying rapidly and fold in forming the neural plate, which invaginates during the fourth week of embryonic growth and forms the neural tube.
-The formation of the neural tube polarizes the neuroepithelial cells by orienting the apical side of the cell to face inward, which later becomes the ventricular zone, and the basal side is oriented outward, which contacts the pial, or outer surface of the developing brain.
+The formation of the neural tube polarizes the neuroepithelial cells by orienting the apical side of the cell to face inward, which later becomes the ventricular zone, and the basal side is oriented outward, which contacts the pia, or outer surface of the developing brain.
 As part of this polarity, neuroepithelial cells express prominin-1 in the apical plasma membrane as well as tight junctions to maintain the cell polarity.
 Integrin alpha 6 anchors the neuroepithelial cells to the basal lamina.
 The neural tube begins as a single layer of pseudostratified epithelial cells, but rapid proliferation of neuroepithelial cells creates additional layers and eventually three distinct regions of growth.
 As these additional layers form the apical-basal polarity must be downregulated.
 Further proliferation of the cells in these regions gives rise to three distinct areas of the brain: the forebrain, midbrain, and hindbrain.
 The neural tube also gives rise to the spinal cord.